Renée Hartley, Sandra Gilfillan and Sarah Barrett

 Role and interests of Indigenous people:

 Involvement of the Indigenous community is being sought through the advice of the Department of Indigenous Affairs to determine whether there are any issues or interests identified in the plan.
-A search of the Department of Indigenous Affairs Aboriginal Heritage Sites Register has identified that there are no sites of Aboriginal significance at or near populations of the species covered by this IRP.
-Where no role is identified for the Indigenous community associated with this species in the development of the recovery plan, opportunities may exist through cultural interpretation and awareness of the species.
+A search of the Department of Indigenous Affairs Aboriginal Heritage Sites Register has determined that there are no registered sites of Aboriginal significance at or near Darwinia wittwerorum populations.
+Where no role is identified for the Indigenous community in the development of the recovery plan, opportunities may exist through cultural interpretation and awareness of the species.
 Indigenous involvement in the implementation of recovery actions will be encouraged.

 Social and economic impacts: